GMT-458-Web-GIS/geogame-ilgincigdem/README.md

 - **2D Mode**: Displays the map as a flat surface, and controls adapt accordingly.
 - **Columbus View (2.5D Mode)**: A hybrid mode between flat and spherical views, allowing for perspective adjustments.

-## Interface
+## Interface Design
 ![game](https://github.com/user-attachments/assets/7c2e1fc6-659f-48e5-85d4-e8235b427a64)

 ## Game Rules

 1. **Start the Game**: Click the "Start Game" button to begin.
 2. **Guess the Location**: Click on the 3D map to identify the city.
 Your goal is to click as close as possible to the correct location.
+3. **Distance Feedback**: The distance between the estimated location and the target location is shown in km.
+Users should base their estimates on the distance feedback.
-3. **Distance Feedback**: The Hacettepe University Beytepe Campus is set as the reference.
+4. **Color Feedback**: The Hacettepe University Beytepe Campus is set as the reference.
 Feedback is displayed as a color-coded line from the reference point to the guessed location:
    - **Green**: Very close ![Ekran görüntüsü 2024-11-17 191849](https://github.com/user-attachments/assets/aebae1ac-a30f-4f47-ba7c-d76cedbda084)

    - **Yellow**: Medium distance ![Ekran görüntüsü 2024-11-17 191745](https://github.com/user-attachments/assets/edd8f344-66b3-49e8-9ff0-388a19b80f18)